dendronhq/dendron-site/vault/dendron.topic.pod-v2.ref.builtin.airtable.export.md

 - required: if set, throw error if field is not present
 - strictNullChecks: if set, throw error if field is null
+- skipOnEmpty: if set, don't try to upload if field is empty
+  - NOTE: this is only valid on `date` field

 #### string value